TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 			    ]
 			  }

 6. Add the new service entry in the docker-compose-http.yml.
 Use acme-mashling-envoy.json in mounting the file volume.
-Make other relevant changes fofr alias, env variable etc. Relevant file section is given below
+Make other relevant changes for alias, env variable etc. Relevant file section is given below

 		  service3:
 		    build: